- Understanding Definition and Benefits of Big Data in the Education Industry

 - The future of Big data and Education

 - Most efficient use of big data in education

 - Career path match and recruitment practices

 - Consider Inoxoft your trusted partner

-Understanding definition and benefits of Big Data
+Understanding Definition and Benefits of Big Data in the Education Industry

 The origins of the term “big data” leave space for doubts and investigation.
 John Mashey, a computer scientist from Pennsylvania, is considered to be the father of the term “big data”, who in the mid-1990s talked about it at Silicon Graphics, an American company producing hardware and software up to 2009.